-By Martin James.
-Last Updated 11th February 2021.
+By Joanne Jeffries.
+Last Updated 21st July 2021.
 Welcome to our guide where we shall be discussing the claims process in greater detail.
-Throughout the course of this guide, you will find valuable information.
+Throughout the course of this guide, you will find valuable information about using a personal injury compensation calculator.
 You will also come to understand the personal injury claims calculator, how to kickstart your claim, and how our team could assist you.

 One of the first and perhaps most important questions people ask when they are in the initial stages of taking legal action to seek personal injury compensation is how much their claim could be worth.
 Calculating a personal injury claim can seem complex, so it can help to find out more information about how compensation guidelines for personal injury claims are put together as well as further information about personal injury compensation levels for the type of injury that you have suffered.
 Calculating settlements is not always an easy or straightforward process, so it helps to read a guide such as this.

 Whilst we will take you through the different types of claims, as well as award settlements below, the amount of compensation that you could be awarded will depend upon your individual circumstances.
 There are different factors that affect the amount of compensation you get, such as the cause of your accident, the severity of your injuries and the overall impact on your life.